Nith567/zkBank/README.md

 ---

-## 💡 Solution: Powered by Primus zkTLS
+## 💡 Solution: Built on BSC

-zkBank leverages **Primus zkTLS** to create a revolutionary experience:
+zkBank leverages **BSC (BNB Smart Chain)** for fast, low-cost DeFi transactions:

 ### 🔐 Zero-Knowledge Email Verification
-Using Primus zkTLS, we cryptographically prove you own your email **without exposing any private data**.
+Using zkTLS, we cryptographically prove you own your email **without exposing any private data**.
 Your Gmail becomes your wallet key — no seed phrases, no private keys to manage.

-### How Primus zkTLS Works:
+### How It Works:
-1. **TLS Session Proof** — Primus creates a zero-knowledge proof of your Google login
+1. **TLS Session Proof** — zkTLS creates a zero-knowledge proof of your Google login
-2. **On-Chain Attestation** — The proof is verified and recorded on-chain
+2. **On-Chain Attestation** — The proof is verified and recorded on BSC
 3. **Wallet Binding** — Your email hash is permanently linked to your smart wallet
 4. **Privacy Preserved** — Your actual email is never stored on-chain